Current constraints on the minimally extended varying speed of light model through the cosmic distance duality relation: Methodology

 and we can obtain their respective uncertainties through standard error propagation, given as follows,

 As for the anisotropic (3D) BAO, we can obtain $D_{\text{A}}(z)$ by simply multiplying $D_{\text{A}}(z)/r_\text{d}$ by the value of $r_{\text{d}}$, so that their respective uncertainties read

-The sound horizon value adopted in this work, unless stated otherwise, consists on the best-fitted values from low-$z$ cosmological probes (SNe and BAO) when assuming a $H_0$ prior from SH0ES (as of 2018 values and data), i.e., $r_{\text{d}} = 136.4 \pm 3.5 \text{Mpc}$ -- see section 5.4 in~\cite{Aghanim}.
-We assume this value, rather than the Planck CMB's best fit ($r_{\text{d}} = 147.05 \pm 0.3 \text{Mpc}$), because the latter is not consistent with the implicit $H_0$ assumption we make when using the SN absolute magnitude value, as in Eq.~\eqref{eq:MB}, provided by Pantheon+ and SH0ES, which is $\sim 5\sigma$ confidence level away from the $H_0$ CMB measurement -- see~\cite{Keil:2025ysb} for a recent discussion about this topic.
+The sound horizon value adopted in this work, unless stated otherwise, consists on the best-fitted values from low-$z$ cosmological probes (SNe and BAO) when assuming a $H_0$ prior from SH0ES (as of 2018 values and data), i.e., $r_{\text{d}} = 136.4 \pm 3.5 \, \text{Mpc}$ -- see section 5.4 in~\cite{Aghanim}.
+We assume this value, rather than the Planck CMB's best fit ($r_{\text{d}} = 147.05 \pm 0.3 \, \text{Mpc}$), because the latter is not consistent with the implicit $H_0$ assumption we make when using the SN absolute magnitude value, as in Eq.~\eqref{eq:MB}, provided by Pantheon+ and SH0ES, which is $\sim 5\sigma$ confidence level away from the $H_0$ CMB measurement.
+This would lead to a spurious departure of the CDDR -- see~\cite{Keil:2025ysb} for a recent discussion about this topic.
+In addition, the Hubble Constant measurement by SH0ES only assumes cosmography, whereas Planck's Hubble Constant (and consequently the sound horizon) measurements need to assume $\Lambda$CDM, or other dark energy models.
+This justifies our choice for the sound horizon as $r_{\text{d}} = 136.4 \pm 3.5 \, \text{Mpc}$.

 In order to probe the CDDR, we again recall the $\eta(z)$ function, defined as

 whose error propagation yields

 where the angular diameter distance uncertainties correspond to Eqs.~\eqref{eq:sigmaDA_2D} and~\eqref{eq:sigmaDA_3D} for the 2D and 3D BAO cases, respectively, whereas the luminosity distance uncertainty is given by